andri3366/Excel_Projects/Adv_Analysis/README.md

 # Excel Employee Dashboard
 ## Overview
-This project analyzes sales performance of a coffee chain using an Excel-based dashboard.
+This project analyzes the sales performance of a coffee chain using an Excel-based dashboard.
-The dataset was retrieved on [Kaggle](https://www.kaggle.com/datasets/amruthayenikonda/coffee-chain-sales-dataset) with the goal to evaluate profitability, product performance, and market trends while comparing actual results to the business targets.
+The dataset was retrieved on [Kaggle](https://www.kaggle.com/datasets/amruthayenikonda/coffee-chain-sales-dataset) with the goal of evaluating profitability, product performance, and market trends, while comparing actual results to the business targets.

 ### Dashboard File
 The final analysis dashboard: [Dashboard](Adv_Analysis.xlsx)